 Personally, my plan for this year includes:

-- Establishing my NY and NJ practice;
+- Establishing my NY and NJ practice.

-- Expanding into underserved markets by year-end, including Iowa, Missouri, Kansas, and North Dakota;
+- Expanding into underserved markets by year-end, including Iowa, Missouri, Kansas, and North Dakota.

-- Speaking at multiple bar conferences (three are scheduled, so far);
+- Speaking at multiple bar conferences (three are scheduled, so far).

 - Publishing at least one article on Qualified Domestic Relations Orders;

-Tools to help with law firm business development
+4 tools to help with law firm business development

-Email and calendar
+1. Email and calendar

-A great CRM
+2. A great CRM

-A CRM is a contact relationship manager.
-It is basically the modern rolodex, with logs of communications included.
-Clio Grow is an obvious choice here for Clio Manage users—the two fit together seamlessly—but Clio Grow also works really well as a stand-alone solution.
+A legal CRM is a contact relationship manager.
+It is basically the modern Rolodex, with logs of communications included.
+Clio Grow is an obvious choice here for Clio Manage users since the two fit together seamlessly.
+Clio Grow also works really well as a stand-alone solution.

-Mailchimp (or any other drip email service)
+4. Mailchimp (or any other drip email service)

-But one feature Mailchimp has that is invaluable is the ability to send drip campaigns.
-Drip campaigns are where you send a series of emails (like drips of water) to a certain type of contact.
-For example, if a potential new client emails you about an Estate Plan, you might send a few drip emails addressing why they need to plan, the benefits of your firm, and the costs of planning.
-You can also do this using Clio Grow.
+A more valuable use of inbox space is drip campaigns, where you send a series of nurture emails (like drops of water) to a certain type of contact.
+For example, if a potential new client emails you about estate planning, you might send a few drip emails addressing why they need to plan, the benefits of working with your law firm, and the costs of planning.
+You can also do this using Clio Grow’s email automation functionality.

 Invest in business development for your firm

 In this article, I’ve shared what has worked for me in the past.
 But what works for me may not work for everyone.
-My QDRO buddy, who I mentioned before, has an entirely referral-based practice built through years of networking, speaking at conferences, and writing articles.
-My estate planning friend built her book through business and bar associations, handshakes, and cocktails.
+There is no “one size fits all” solution, so don’t be afraid to try a few different strategies.
+My QDRO colleague, who I mentioned before, has an entirely referral-based practice that’s been built through years of networking, speaking at conferences, and writing articles.
+My estate planning colleague built her clientele through business and bar associations, handshakes, and cocktails.